Tillid/tiSlideshow/README.md

 * _Appreciate all the bonuses_ :
   - the display changes each time the window size changes
   - the picture is scaled depending on the size of the page
+  - user can use the thumbnails list to find picture faster
 * **And many many more is coming !**